Perkedel/After-Church/Documents/Misc/Homestuck cure a ptsd person.md

 Grevor: Look if there is something wrong, I will pay everything.
 Promise?

 Watoyo: ...
-Okay, there's no other way.
+Okay, there's no other way. (last chance eye to eye gesture) I watch you.

 Grevor: Then we shall go.
 Nepeta?